khulnasoft/ml-workspace/README.md

 ## Contribution

 - Pull requests are encouraged and always welcome.
-Read our [contribution guidelines](https://github.com/ml-tooling/ml-workspace/tree/main/CONTRIBUTING.md) and check out [help-wanted](https://github.com/ml-tooling/ml-workspace/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A"help+wanted"+sort%3Areactions-%2B1-desc+) issues.
+Read our [contribution guidelines](https://github.com/khulnasoft/ml-workspace/tree/main/CONTRIBUTING.md) and check out [help-wanted](https://github.com/khulnasoft/ml-workspace/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A"help+wanted"+sort%3Areactions-%2B1-desc+) issues.
-- Submit Github issues for any [feature request and enhancement](https://github.com/ml-tooling/ml-workspace/issues/new?assignees=&labels=feature&template=02_feature-request.md&title=), [bugs](https://github.com/ml-tooling/ml-workspace/issues/new?assignees=&labels=bug&template=01_bug-report.md&title=), or [documentation](https://github.com/ml-tooling/ml-workspace/issues/new?assignees=&labels=documentation&template=03_documentation.md&title=) problems.
+- Submit Github issues for any [feature request and enhancement](https://github.com/khulnasoft/ml-workspace/issues/new?assignees=&labels=feature&template=02_feature-request.md&title=), [bugs](https://github.com/khulnasoft/ml-workspace/issues/new?assignees=&labels=bug&template=01_bug-report.md&title=), or [documentation](https://github.com/khulnasoft/ml-workspace/issues/new?assignees=&labels=documentation&template=03_documentation.md&title=) problems.
-- By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/ml-tooling/ml-workspace/blob/main/.github/CODE_OF_CONDUCT.md).
+- By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/khulnasoft/ml-workspace/blob/main/.github/CODE_OF_CONDUCT.md).
 - The [development section](#development) below contains information on how to build and test the project after you have implemented some changes.

 ## Development

 > _**Requirements**: [Docker](https://docs.docker.com/get-docker/) and [Act](https://github.com/nektos/act#installation) are required to be installed on your machine to execute the build process._

-To simplify the process of building this project from scratch, we provide build-scripts - based on [universal-build](https://github.com/ml-tooling/universal-build) - that run all necessary steps (build, test, and release) within a containerized environment.
+To simplify the process of building this project from scratch, we provide build-scripts - based on [ml-buildkit](https://github.com/khulnasoft/ml-buildkit) - that run all necessary steps (build, test, and release) within a containerized environment.
 To build and test your changes, execute the following command in the project root folder:

 ```bash
 act -b -j build
 ```

-Under the hood it uses the build.py files in this repo based on the [universal-build library](https://github.com/ml-tooling/universal-build).
+Under the hood it uses the build.py files in this repo based on the [ml-buildkit library](https://github.com/khulnasoft/ml-buildkit).
 So, if you want to build it locally, you can also execute this command in the project root folder to build the docker container:

 ```bash
 python build.py --make